 - Use online banking to protect yourself.

 Monitor your financial accounts regularly for fraudulent transactions.
-Sign up for text or email alerts from your bank for certain types of transactions, such as online purchases or transactions of more than $100.
-Download the Shazam BOLT$ app for free.
+Sign up for text or email alerts from the bank for certain types of transactions, such as online purchases or transactions of more than $100.

 - Monitor your credit report.